So, what's with this site?

 This site is not about the horror of coming out of the closet or losing

-your family when they find out your gay, though these subjects may be
+your family when they find out you're gay, though these subjects may

-included.
-This site is not about the horrors that gay people face with
+be included.
+This site is not about the horrors that gay people face

-discrimination, religious persecution or the grim specter of AIDS, those
+with discrimination, religious persecution or the grim specter of AIDS,

-many of these subjects certainly form the heart of many gay horror issues.
+those many of these subjects certainly form the heart of many gay horror

-Nor will this site deal with the horror of poorly decorated apartments,
+issues.
+Nor will this site deal with the horror of poorly decorated

-dates forcing your to eat McDonalds, or gals who disdain cats and rugby.
+apartments, dates forcing you to eat McDonalds, or gals who disdain

 What this site is about is exploring g/l/b/t interests in horror, meeting